-A phone call on Tuesday night from my sister Elin in South Africa informed us of the most basic outline of what had happened – Tessa was dead, and Dirk was in Broadford hospital, near Skye, with a broken leg.
+A phone call on Tuesday night from my sister Elin in South Africa informed us of the most basic outline of what had happened – a large part of the rock face on which they were climbing had been dislodged and fallen onto Tessa and other climbers below; Tessa was dead, and Dirk was in Broadford hospital, near Skye, with a broken leg.
 As he was due to be transferred to Inverness during the night, we decided to head up to Raigmore hospital in Inverness early in the morning to meet him as he arrived by ambulance.

 I began sending out email updates to keep all those anxiously awaiting news in South Africa informed, and with time these slowly began to include more of my reflections on death, life, and living with and without my mother.
 I was amazed at the hugely warm response I received from those who had read the emails, some of whom were family, friends and colleagues of Tessa and Dirk that I had never met.
 I began to receive an increasing number of messages from people saying that not only having the news, but hearing about my own grieving process, was immensely helpful for them within their own journey of coming to terms with the loss of Tessa – either because they were struggling to connect to their own sense of loss, or because hearing that I was experiencing the same things as they had normalised the experience and made them more able to accept their own emotions.